 ps aux # Detailed process information

-Navigation: Use arrow keys to scroll, q
+Navigation: Use arrow keys to scroll, q to quit.

 top # Open the top command interface